 - The Frances Price - Hartford Center for Gerontological Nursing Excellence Quasi Endowment fund supports the faculty and PhD student Hartford Award for Research and Practice (HARP) program.
 To date, three faculty pilot grants and three small awards to support the final phase of dissertation research have been awarded.
 This support is also ongoing.

-- 16 PhD students are currently enrolled with an interest in aging;18 have graduated.
+- Thirteen PhD students are currently enrolled with an interest in aging; 33 have graduated.

-- 43 School of Nursing faculty from all six campuses are affiliated with the Center.
+- Forty-three School of Nursing faculty from all six campuses are affiliated with the Center.

 - The undergraduate Gerontological Nursing Honors Program continues to grow and thrive.
 Our thanks to Julie Cartwright, Lois Miller, and Ruth Tadesse!
-To date,11 students have graduated with Gerontology Honors, 15 are enrolled, and 23 faculty have served as volunteer mentors from all six of our campuses and undergraduate programs.
-Three will graduate this spring and we are presently reviewing applications for next year.
+To date, 14 students have graduated with Gerontology Honors, 11 are enrolled, and 23 faculty have served as volunteer mentors from all six of our campuses and undergraduate programs.

-Our John A Hartford Foundation funding ended December 31, 2015, with a small no cost extension until June 30, 2016.
+Our John A Hartford Foundation funding ended December 31, 2015.
 Last year, we did strategic planning and, as some of you know, are proposing the Center continue as an interprofessional collaborative.
 We look forward to, what we are calling for now, the Aging Well Collaborative, as being inclusive of the 96,000 square miles of OHSU.

 I am honored and humbled to serve as your Center Director and look forward to the next steps!
 I so appreciate all each of you do in support of the Center.
 Many thanks.